droundy/fac/web/getting-started.md

 ... fac will now refuse to run `pdflatex` with a polite error message.

     $ ! fac
-    error: missing file typo.tex, which is required for paper.pdf Build failed 1/1 failures
+    error: missing file "typo.tex", which is required for ...
+    Build failed 1/1 failures

 Now we can change paper.tex to actually depend on `typo.tex`, and